Kokopelli-Interfaces/emergem/README.md

 A live creation environment that holds an Emernet (Emergence-Network) of Nodes (Generic Signal Processing Units) Provides an interface for managing nodes, adjusting node parameters, emerging nodes together, capturing nodes, and composing a song/video out of captures

+Replace your DAW, and all your synths too

-Designed by observing the music within (the life experience), creating a visual-systems reflection of it, and basing the Emergem's design off that reflection
+Designed by observing the music within (the experience of conciousness), creating a visual-systems reflection of it, and basing the Emergem's design off that reflection

 # Sketches from the past for reference